Topic outline

 Bonnie Beasts of Scotland

-• Scottish Native Wildlife
+• Native Scottish Wildlife

 european otter

-What does native mean?
+What does 'native' mean?

 Can you think of any native animals or plants?
+Play the native or not game below to test your knowledge!

 grey seal